 No internal experts?
 Many companies find success bringing in external trainers specializing in an area for group coaching sessions on specific tools or skills.

 Stretch opportunities, or assignments outside an employee’s existing scope of experience and job description, give employees the chance to learn on the job while proving their ability to take on new challenges.
 For example, an individual contributor might be given oversight of a project team in a stretch assignment, or an employee might take on a new role in a project (such as analyzing data or creating a marketing strategy).

 Of course, for stretch assignments to be a success, employees must be given the support and resources they need to acquire new skills and meet the challenge.

 6. Follow Up and Track Progress

-As with any other business investment, measuring outcomes is essential to iteration and improvement.
+As with any other business investment, measuring the ROI of employee training is essential to iteration and improvement.
 Tracking what works and what doesn’t helps employees continue to improve and gain new skills, and also helps other managers wondering how to upskill employees.
 While tactics may vary depending on the skill itself, options include asking the employee to complete an assessment or test project or report out on their learnings.

 Looking for courses designed to upskill employees on your team or within your organization?
 Learn more about how Emeritus can develop online employee training programs tailored to your company’s needs.

 This blog, originally published in 2021, has been updated for 2022.